adeiji/DephynedPurchasing/README.md

 Making a purchase is simple.
 First you need to get your products from the apple servers.
 Use the following:
 ```
+// If you're not sure where this is, look up above.
+You have to implement the PurchaseProtocol
 self.loadProducts { (products) in
   // self.products should be an array of SKProduct.
   // Technically you don't have to store this value, but everytime you want to make a purchase you'll have to